-General - Normal cost and the allocation of benefit values between service rendered before and after the valuation date were determined using and Individual Entry-Age Actuarial Cost Method having the following characteristics:
+General - Normal cost and the allocation of benefit values between service rendered before and after the valuation date were determined using an Individual Entry-Age Actuarial Cost Method having the following characteristics:

-- (i) the annual normal cost for each individual active member, payable from the date of employment to the date of retirement, is sufficient to accumulate the value of the member's benefit at the time of retirement - (ii) each annual normal cost is a constant percentage of the member's year by year projected covered pay.
+- The annual normal cost for each individual active member, payable from the date of employment to the date of retirement, is enough to accumulate the value of the member's benefit at the time of retirement. - Each annual normal cost is a constant percentage of the member's year by year projected covered pay.